Orfevre

-Orfevre (オルフェーヴル, foaled May 14, 2008) is a retired Japanese Thoroughbred racehorse and active breeding stallion.
-In 2011 he won the Japanese Triple Crown and was voted Japanese Horse of the Year.
-In 2012 he added victories in the Takarazuka Kinen and the Prix Foy but was narrowly beaten in both the Prix de l'Arc de Triomphe and the Japan Cup.
+Orfevre (オルフェーヴル, Orufēvuru) is a retired Japanese Thoroughbred racehorse and active breeding stallion.
+In 2011, he became the seventh colt to win the Japanese Triple Crown, and was voted Japanese Horse of the Year.
+In 2012, he added victories in the Takarazuka Kinen and the Prix Foy, but was narrowly beaten in both the Prix de l'Arc de Triomphe and the Japan Cup.
 He acquired the reputation of being an extremely talented but temperamental racehorse.
-In 2013 Orfevre again won the Prix Foy and finished second in the Arc before ending his career with an eight length win in the Arima Kinen.
-Orfevre was inducted into Japan Racing Association Hall of Fame on 14th September 2015.
+In 2013, Orfevre again won the Prix Foy and finished second in the Arc, before ending his career with eight-length win in the Arima Kinen.
+Orfevre was inducted into the Japan Racing Association Hall of Fame on 14 September 2015.

 Background

-Orfevre (French for "goldsmith") is a chestnut horse with a white blaze, bred by Shadai Farm in Hokkaido, Japan.
+Orfevre (goldsmith) is a chestnut horse with a white blaze, bred by Shadai Farm in Hokkaido, Japan.
 His sire Stay Gold, a son of the thirteen-time Leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
-Standing as a stud at Big Red Farm in Hokkaido, he has produced numerous important winners including Dream Journey, Nakayama Festa and Gold Ship.
+Standing as a stud at Big Red Farm in Hokkaido, Stay Gold has produced numerous important winners including Dream Journey, Nakayama Festa and Gold Ship.
 Orfevre's dam, Oriental Art, was a daughter of the Hall of Fame inductee Mejiro McQueen and also the dam of Dream Journey.
 Kenichi Ikezoe rode Orfevre in Japan while Christophe Soumillon rode the horse in his European races.